 As nearly any experienced sales manager will tell you, there are plenty of ideas out there about ways to incentivize your sales team.
 The tricky part is finding incentives that make a lasting impact and result in a consistent lift in performance.

 Have you ever spent money on a flashy celebration that your team forgets about as soon as it's over?
 How about a costly gift card program that only results in short bursts of increased performance?
 If so, it's time to consider switching from extrinsic forms of motivation that can be short-lived to intrinsic motivators that are more lasting, using the power of gamification.

 Using Intrinsic Motivators to Generate Sales Incentive Ideas

 Intrinsic motivators are the universal human desires that we all share, regardless of age, experience level, or personality.
 Tapping into them can help you generate ideas for long-lasting incentives that are based on human nature.
-Here are some details about the types of intrinsic motivators we’ve found most valuable and lasting:
+Here are some types of intrinsic motivators we’ve found most valuable and lasting:

 - Autonomy: “I control.”
 We feel good when we have a sense of control over our lives and work.
 While full control is not always practical or even possible, granting your employees the right level of autonomy can be extremely motivating.